 Grab and go breakfast that tastes like dessert?
 Yes, please!
 Chocolate peanut butter overnight oats is a great way to start the day.

-BTW did you see my recipe last Wednesday?
+(BTW did you see my last chocolate recipe?
 It’s a lovely Chocolate Chiffon Cake with Whipped Cream Frosting.
-Perfect for the holidays!
+Perfect for the holidays!)